Close Menu

 Gameplay variety and mechanics

-Based on our playthrough, the game handles very well.
-Running and strafing let you plan multiple approaches through each predicament.
-Your borgs are tough and can absorb punishment: the shared health bar is split into three sections; when one depletes, you lose a borg until all are down.
+Based on our playthrough, the game controls very well.
+Running and strafing offers you multiple approaches through each predicament.
+Your borgs are tough and can absorb quite a bit of punishment.
+The shared health bar is split into three sections; when one depletes, you lose a borg until all are down.
 In the two demo stages, the boss encounter and the shoot-’em-up interlude, the difficulty felt “accessible.”
 We can’t judge the full game yet, but the current curve seems moderate.

-The pre-rendered graphics add 16-bit nostalgia à la Donkey Kong Country or Vectorman, though they come off as a bit crude compared to peers like XenoCrisis, especially the scenery, which takes a hit from the pre-rendered approach.
+The pre-rendered graphics add 16-bit nostalgia à la Donkey Kong Country or Vectorman, though they come off as a bit crude compared to peers like XenoCrisis.
+Especially the scenery suffers quite a bit from the pre-rendered approach.
 The game sports an iron curtain-heavy soundtrack that, in parody style, drops a cheerful platoon cheer of “Hay!” every three measures.
-We expect the final release to feature a broader soundtrack.
+We expect the final release to feature a broader soundtrack, but if it keeps up this satirical angle to its soundtrack, we should be good.
 When we hear the fully developed audio tracks on Dreamcast, it’s clear Retro Sumus managed to downgrade fidelity smartly for the 16-bit versions, as demonstrated in the Mega Drive demo.

 The current preview state